nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Layer 2
-Any framework or protocol that is built on top of and dependent on a layer 1 blockchain.
+Layer 2 refers to a secondary framework or protocol that is built on top of an existing blockchain system.

-Layer 2 systems often address different concerns than layer 1, allowing for a wider range of use cases while directly inheriting many of benefits of layer 1.
+The main goal of these protocols is to solve the transaction speed and scaling difficulties that are being faced by the major cryptocurrency networks.

 #### See Also
 - [Layer 1](#layer-1)